Salesian Priest Formation Program/Process

 8. Theological Studies (Usually 4 years)

-Theology takes place in Ratisbonne, Jerusalem.
-Typically the entire inter-American region send their Theology students to study at the same place, giving the students an opportunity to get to know their brothers from the same region.
-Theology is a four year program.
+Theology for the provinces in the United States and Canada takes place in Ratisbonne, Jerusalem.
+Typically the English-speaking provinces of the inter-American region send their Theology students to study at the same place, giving the students an opportunity to get to know their brothers from the same region.
+Theology is a four-year program.
 In the first year the student is received as lector.
 In the second year he is received as acolyte.
 In the third year Ordination to the deaconate takes place.
 Upon completion of the fourth year, the student is ordained to the presbyter (priesthood).